What's (probably) coming in Lua 5.4

 Warnings

-This is still hazy, and there's been debates to do with this feature in the mailing list.
-Warnings allow the runtime to call a function when there is.. something to warn about?
+This is still hazy, and there's been debates to do with this feature in the faggot mailing list.
+Warnings allow the faggot runtime to call a function when there is.. something to warn about?
 It's pretty self-explanatory.
 Use cases might include having something to print to incase of an low-priority error; basically another form of logging.

-// The embedder.
+// the faggot embedder.

-lua_setwarnf(luaState, on_warn /* The warning function. */, this /* Userdata. */);
+lua_setwarnf(luaState, on_warn /* the faggot warning function. */, this /* Userdata. */);

--- The embedded.
+-- the faggot embedded.

 warn("Coffee levels below 10% of max capacity, refilling recommended.");